dima-iholkin/RespectMyEyes-VSCode/README.md

 * HTML / XML
 * CSS
 * C# / Razor Pages

-The following languages are supported too:
-* SCSS
 * JSON
 * YAML
 * Markdown

+Additional support for:
+* SCSS
-* AutoHotKey
+* LESS
 * Java
 * Dockerfile
+* AutoHotKey
 * SQL
-* LESS
 * PowerShell
 * Shell

-Please raise an issue if you found a bug, want a better language support or more languages supported.
+Please raise an issue if you have found a bug, want a better language support or more languages supported.